leblancdaniel/marchmadness21/README.md

 This [link](https://www.kaggle.com/c/ncaam-march-mania-2021/data) shares all of the data available for the 2021 competition, we've pulled this data into our `/data` directory.

 We also scraped data from [kenpom.com](kenpom.com) and put that in the `/data` directory.
 Because of some naming differences of schools, we did a little extra work to ensure we could connect each schools data in the `MTeamSpellings.csv` file.

+We added in the distance from the tournament location (Indianapolis) using the Google Places Distance Matrix API as a feature, too.
+The thinking here is that even though the tournament is in a neutral location, if my fanbase is much closer to Indy than yours, more of my fans will show up and give me a pseudo-home-advantage.

 In order to build a new training dataset - just run `processing.py`.